MD-REHMAN/js-by-example/js-by-example/README.md

 ## [JS By Example For Noob](js-by-example-for-noob/introduction.md)

 If you're new to programming and JavaScript is your first programming language.
-Then opt for this path, as it will not load you with jargons.
+Then this is the book for you.
+As it will not load you with jargons.
 Instead it will focus on getting you started and slowly explaining how everything works.

 ## [JS By Example For Coder](js-by-example-for-coder/introduction.md)

-Here I will be assuming that you already know that fundamentals on programing.
+Here I will be assuming that you already know that fundamentals on programming.
 So we'll focus more on, how JS behaves and why it does, what it does.

 ## [JS By Example For WebDev](js-by-example-for-webdev/introduction.md)